hatooku/beatbox/README.md

 <h2>Submission</h2>
 - Fork this repo, and send a merge request only when you're ready for us to take a look!
+- You have one week to build an amazing product.
+Good luck!